Search: Advanced search

 The RSPCA advocates for the racing industry to adopt responsible breeding practices including reducing the number of racehorses bred, minimising the risk of injury and for every horse to be provided with a suitable alternative role (e.g. recreational horse) on retirement including provisions being made to ensure their welfare.

-The RSPCA is opposed to the use of traditional contact whips due to their potential to inflict pain and injury and that the use of whips cannot be justified given that performance is influenced more by genetics, preparation and rider skill.
-The RSPCA wants reform of the whip rules and an end to the use of the whip as a performance aid altogether.
+The RSPCA is opposed to the use of traditional contact whips due to their potential to inflict pain and injury and believes that the use of whips cannot be justified given that performance is influenced more by genetics, preparation and rider skill.
+We are seeking reform of the whip rules and an end to the use of the whip as a performance aid altogether.

 Two other types of equipment used on racehorses, which the RSPCA opposes due to the discomfort and pain they can inflict, are spurs and tongue ties.
 Spurs, which are made of metal and are attached to the back of riding boots, exert sharp pressure when the jockey squeezes or kicks the horse in the flank area.
 A tongue tie is a piece of nylon that is wrapped around the tongue and tied to the lower jaw to keep the tongue in place during a race.
 Restricting the movement of the tongue in this way causes discomfort and can lead to permanent injury.